external-secrets/external-secrets/design/004-datafrom-key-rewrite.md

 ## Proposal

 Add a rewrite step after applying either `GetSecretMap` or `GetAllSecrets`, but before applying any conversion logic.
+This allows us to apply individual mappings to different `dataFrom` groups so they can be composed well together in combination with `data` (see example below).

 ### User Stories
 1. As an user I want to be able to remove paths from my Secret Keys